A Look At Georgia’s 2023 Psychedelic Drug Laws & What Might Change

 Georgia is famous for having very harsh drug laws.
 However, many experts today recommend the reclassification of psychedelic mushrooms due to their diverse medical applications, causing some of Georgia’s politicians to reconsider.

 Read on to learn more about the benefits of magic mushrooms, as well as the penalties for possessing them.
 We’ll also cover LSD, ketamine, MDMA, and more regarding the state of Georgia.

 Are Magic Mushrooms Legal in Georgia?

 Psilocin is similarly punishable under As per Georgia Code Section 16-13-25, both psilocybin and psilocin are considered Schedule I controlled substances.

-This means possession of up to one gram of psilocybin can cost you between one and three years in prison.
-Higher quantities can bring significantly higher jail sentences and fines — however, convictions for personal amounts are rare in the state of Georgia.
+This means possessing up to one gram of psilocybin can cost you between one and three years in prison.
+Higher quantities can bring significantly higher jail sentences and fines — however, convictions for personal amounts are rare in Georgia.

 Because of recent scientific discoveries highlighting clear medicinal benefits and a high safety incidence for magic mushrooms, many experts recommend the reclassification of psilocybin.
 Many other states or local municipalities have already moved to decriminalize the use of magic mushrooms and psilocybin.